carenchemutai384-sudo/ai-quiz-generator-/README.md

 ## Tech

 - Vanilla HTML/CSS/JavaScript — no build step, no framework dependencies
-- Calls the Anthropic API directly from the browser (user supplies their own API key, stored only in that browser session)
+- Calls the Google Gemini API directly from the browser (user supplies their own free API key, stored only in that browser session)
 - Uses `localStorage` for persistent quiz history

 ## Running it yourself

 1. Clone this repo or download `index.html`
 2. Open it in any browser, or host it via GitHub Pages
-3. Get a free/paid API key at [console.anthropic.com](https://console.anthropic.com)
+3. Get a free API key at [aistudio.google.com/apikey](https://aistudio.google.com/apikey) — no credit card required
 4. Paste your key into the app and start generating quizzes

 ## What's next